CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/IO/Export/tracking-log-provider.md

     This provider generates a data report containing the dailty tracking logs data.
 tip: >
     A tracking log represents the daily details of a tracking (a date, a progression, and some time spent). <br/>
-    For example, if a learner launched a resource yesterday, spent 20 minutes on it, but didn't not complete it; launched the resource again today, spent 10 minutes, and completed it, you will have:<br/>
+    For example, if a learner launched a resource yesterday at 8:42AM, spent 20 minutes on it, but didn't complete it; launched the resource again today at 2:10PM, spent 10 minutes, and completed it, you will have:<br/>
     <ul>
-        <li>one tracking row with first launch date = yesterday, last access date = today, time spent = 30 minutes, progression = completed</li>
+        <li>one tracking row with first launch date = yesterday 8:42AM, last access date = today 2:20PM, time spent = 30 minutes, progression = completed</li>
         <li>two tracking logs: <br/>
             <ul>
                 <li style="list-style-type: decimal;">one with log date = yesterday, time spent = 20 minutes, progression = incomplete</li>